mgechev/blog.mgechev.com/_drafts/flux-in-depth.md

 console.log(foo.bar.baz); // 'foobar'
 {% endhighlight %}

-Which means that `Object.freeze` doesn't do deep freeze of the object.
+Which means that `Object.freeze` doesn't do deep freeze of the objects.

 What we can do is to:

-- Use Immutable.js for a nice, fancy wrapper around the standard mutable collections (+ implementation of a few more very handy collections)
+- Use Immutable.js for our data structures
 - Deep freeze our data

 Is it necessary to use immutable data?
-It is not, it may eventually lead to some performance slowdowns but it will make your debugging experience even easier since your components won't produce any side effect if you've already stopped touching the global things!
+No. It may eventually lead to some performance slowdowns but it will make your debugging experience even easier since your components won't produce any side effect if you've already stopped touching the global things!
+If you're using immutable data you will also make sure you've put some boundaries in your project.
+If new team members join they will be forced to use immutable data structures and you won't find someone trying to take cross cuts by changing the mutable state.

+#### Stateful vs Stateless